jayaharisai/tech-notes/data_engineering/1_foundations/1_linux/README.md

-Below is a complete, end‑to‑end Linux guide – from absolute beginner to advanced level.
-It covers daily use, system administration, databases, networking, scripting, performance tuning, and everything you need to crack a senior Linux job.
+<p>Below is a complete, end‑to‑end Linux guide – from absolute beginner to advanced level.
+It covers daily use, system administration, databases, networking, scripting, performance tuning, and everything you need to crack a senior Linux job.  </p>
 You can copy everything below and save it as `linux_complete_guide.md`.

 ```markdown